akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 * A **strategy** to define the periodicity of these automatic import/export processes

 * Perhaps also a **friendly Connector UI** to trigger and to log manually all processes (import/export) if needed (full or partial imports).
 She also needs a notification system to be alerted when something goes wrong.

-**If the product is initially created in the ERP:**

-Julia needs an easy way import product information from the ERP solution to her PIM.

-So she needs:

-* A **smooth process** to import automatically ERP product data into her PIM.

-* An **easy to follow strategy** to define the periodicity of this automatic import process.

-* Perhaps also a **friendly Connector UI** to trigger and to log manually all processes (import/export) if needed (full or partial imports).
-She also needs a notification system to be alerted when something goes wrong.

 ### Peter and/or Filips' needs